 Find places with free Wi-Fi

 Paying for Wi-Fi when out of the country is an easy way to increase your spending when traveling.
 Be mindful of rates and how long you spend using data from your provider, as it can quickly add up.
 Better yet, seek out all the local places that offer free Wi-Fi.
 Apps such as Wi-Fi finder, are free on most devices and will direct you to places when you are looking.

 When purchasing cases, whether suitcases or briefcases, it is best to find ones that will last you a long time.
 Hard cases with clasps are better than soft cases with zips.
 Warranty cards will protect you if something does happen – you will be able to repair the case for free.

 Don’t get stuck not having access to money

 Ensuring you have a card that works overseas is the first major hurdle.
 Most cards will work in cash exchange systems, though ATMs in smaller towns may not be able to handle cards that are local where you are from.
 Also, most cards will carry an international transaction fee (usually around 2-3%).
 Banks can also give whatever exchange rate they deem appropriate to international transactions, leaving you with less money than you needed.

-Get a card designed for travellers that avoid these issues by not having charges and having transparent exchange rates.
+Do your research to learn about credit cards and get a card designed for travelers that avoid these issues by not having charges and having transparent exchange rates.

 Michael Dehoyos is a travel writer at PhD writing service and academic writing help blog.
 He assists companies in their content strategy concepts, and contributes to numerous sites and publications.
 Also, he is a writer at assignment help service.